ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 Here with the menu bar folded

-> Attention: Due to the immense flood of data, this view can hang in the list view when using this view.
+> Attention: Due to the immense flood of data, using this view in the list view can cause the display to hang.

 ** 6.)
 Administrator mode **

 When this icon is selected, further objects are displayed (toggle function).

-These objects (and their directories) are system objects and should not be used for normal use, since a change / update of the admin can lead to a structural change and thus to data loss of personal data.
+These objects (and their directories) are system objects and should not be used for normal use, since a change / update of the admin can lead to a structure change and thus to data loss of personal data.

 ** 7.)
 Sort alphabetically **